 Holistic Science is a discipline that acknowledges that complexity and intrinsic values are inherent in the natural world.
 The discipline aims to offer rigorous modes of knowledge production that are fit for understanding the living world of relationships and qualities.
 It is founded on the recognition that Western Science and its analysis is dominated by a reductionism that aims to explain the world through its measurable component parts.
 Furthermore, that this worldview is pervasive and presents humans as being able to predict and control the rest of nature in accurate and sustainable ways.

 As a ‘science of qualities’, Holistic Science seeks to complement the practice of mainstream Science by integrating analysis with values and ethics, parts with wholes, nature with culture and facts with wisdom.
 It aims to create a Science that is fit for understanding the wholeness of life, and one that is convivial (‘with-life’) and participatory.

 I was first introduced to Holistic Science when I began studying an MSc (in Holistic Science) at the Schumacher College in 2008/9.
-I would like to thank all of the College staff, both faculty and not, and my fellow MSc companions for the very special year I had.
+I would like to thank all College staff, both faculty and not, and my fellow MSc companions for the very special year I spent at the College.